kingsdigitallab/alice-thornton/frontend/posts/blog/2023-01-30-last-days-charlesI.md

-Charles Jackson in 1875 called this 'a curious account ... now lost', which he accessed from a note in the 1799 edition of the _Memoirs of the Life and Writings of Thomas Comber, DD_, her son-in-law, by another descendant.[^3] The account, virtually verbatim, actually survives in a letter dated 10 May 1710, five years after Thornton's death.
+Charles Jackson in 1875 called this 'a curious account ... now lost', which he accessed from a note in the 1799 edition of the _Memoirs of the Life and Writings of Thomas Comber, DD_, her son-in-law, by another descendant.[^3] However, the account, virtually verbatim, does survive in a letter dated 10 May 1710, five years after Thornton's death.
 The letter is from George Paul, Vicar-General to the Archbishop of Canterbury to Dr Cox Macro, clergyman and antiquarian, and Paul notes